lwizchz/BasicEventEngine/README.md

         # Ubuntu
         sudo apt-get install cmake libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsdl2-mixer-dev libsdl2-net-dev libglew-dev libglm-dev freeglut3-dev libxmu-dev libassimp-dev

-3. Download the additional library submodules:

-        git submodule update --init --recursive

-4. *(Optional)* Edit the file ``resources/resources.hpp`` in order to add or remove resources which are located in their corresponding subdirectory.
+3. *(Optional)* Edit the file ``resources/resources.hpp`` in order to add or remove resources which are located in their corresponding subdirectory.

-5. Compile and run the program with the following commands:
+4. Compile and run the program with the following commands:

         # Build with debug mode in the build/ subdirectory
         ./build.sh debug build